TJ Friedl Player Props: Reds vs. Pirates

 - Friedl hit .240 with 10 doubles, five triples, eight home runs and 20 walks.

-- He hit a home run in seven games a year ago (out of 72 opportunities, 9.7%), leaving the ballpark in 3.1% of his chances at the plate.
+- He took the pitcher deep in 9.7% of his games last season (72 in all), leaving the ballpark in 3.1% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.